 Recommendations: No change in listing status is recommended.
-NMDGF should actively participate with the U.S. Fish and Wildlife Service and other entities to implement the Rio Grande Silvery Minnow Recovery Plan (USFWS 1999).
+NMDGF should continue to actively participate with the U.S. Fish and Wildlife Service and other entities to implement the Rio Grande Silvery Minnow Recovery Plan (USFWS 1999).
 The Recovery Plan is currently being revised; a primary focus of the revised plan will be to prevent extinction of the species.
 Surface flows should be maintained permanently in the Rio Grande from Angostura Diversion to Elephant Butte Reservoir.
 Augmentation of extant wild populations with hatchery-reared Rio Grande silvery minnow should be continued.
+Hatchery stocks should be managed to ensure sufficient genetic diversity to support augmentation and establishment of wild populations for recovery.
 Additional populations of Rio Grande silvery minnow should be established within its historical range.
 Status of Rio Grande silvery minnow should be closely monitored.
 Strict regulations regarding use of bait fishes should be adopted and implemented for the Rio Grande.